sandrodz/reliability-culture/README.md

 # 🧭 Introducing "Days Without Incident"
 ### A Culture of Reliability, One Day at a Time

-At **Nexus**, we are committed to building stable, trustworthy, and resilient banking solutions.
+We are committed to building stable, trustworthy, and resilient banking solutions.
 In a world where reliability is everything, every day without an incident is a win — not just for our customers, but for all of us.

 We’re excited to introduce a new initiative: